 The upcoming SR will be triggered on 20th Jan and the next SR will triggered on the 22nd Jan.

 For the customers who are added when the SR Interval (Send After Days) is changed will be receiving the SR based on the latest Interval (Send After Days) of SR is set.
+There is always before and after not *WHEN*

 For the customers who are added after the SR Interval (Send After Days) is changed will be receiving the SR based on the latest Interval (Send After Days) of SR is set.